icon--logo

 Selected publications

-• Macroeconomics in ecological context (forthcoming with Springer Verlag)
+• Macroeconomics in ecological context, Springer Verlag (2017)

 • “Does technological innovation really reduce marginal abatement costs?
 Some theory, algebraic evidence, and policy implications,” with Yoram Bauman and Myunghun Lee, Environment and Resource Economics, 40:507-527 (2008)